benhartley/mutant/README.md

 It works alongside any test framework that can output results in [TAP](https://testanything.org/) format,

-[`babel`](link to babel) is used to parse and traverse your code, as well as to generate the mutants based on the mutation plugins you select.
+[`babel`](link to babel) is used to parse and traverse your code, as well as to generate the mutants based on the [mutation plugins](src/plugins/mutations) you select.

-Mutations are supplied in the form of [plugins](src/plugins/mutations) and can be selectively enabled / disabled via the [config file](#config).

 It currently only supports running against a single test file at a time.
-When several mutations are applied, many permutations become possible and

 ### Purpose